samschott/maestral/README.md

 multiple Dropbox accounts and excluding local files from sync with a ".mignore" file.

-The focus on "simple" file syncing does come with advantages: on macOS, the Maestral App bundle is significantly smaller than the official Dropbox app (35 MB vs 400 MB) and uses much less memory (100 MB vs 500 MB for a medium-sized Dropbox on macOS).
-The memory usage will depend on the size of your synced Dropbox folder and can be further reduced when running Maestral without a GUI.
+The focus on "simple" file syncing does come with advantages: on macOS, the Maestral App bundle is significantly smaller than the official Dropbox app and uses less memory.
+The exact memory usage will depend on the size of your synced Dropbox folder and can be further reduced when running Maestral without a GUI.

 Maestral uses the public Dropbox API which, unlike the official client, does not support transferring only those parts of a file which changed ("binary diff").
 Maestral may